LabTranslationalArchitectomics/riboWaltz/README.md

 #### Annotation data frame

-  A reference annotation file is required to attach to the data frames two additional columns containing the position of the start and the stop codons with respect to the beginning of the transcript.
+  A reference annotation file is required to attach to the data frames two additional columns containing the position of the start and the stop codons with respect to the beginning of the transcript, two crucial information for localizing the reads within the three region of the transcrips (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
 To do this, the annotation file must contain at least five columns reporting the name of the transcripts and the length of the whole transcript and of the annotated 5' UTR, the CDS and the 3' UTR.
 Here an example:

   |  transcript  |  l_tr  |  l_utr5  |  l_cds  |  l_utr3  |
   |:------:|:---------:|:------:|:---------:|:------:|